Healthy eating and exercise basics

 Quick meal ideas

-- Fruit, vegetable sticks, cheese, yoghurt and muesli bars all make for healthy, easy snacks to grab when you’re busy with baby.
+- Fruit, vegetable sticks, cheese, dips and yoghurt all make for healthy, easy snacks to grab when you’re busy with baby.

-- Frozen foods can be great shortcuts for healthy, tasty and nutritious meals.
+- Frozen vegetables can be great shortcuts for healthy, tasty and nutritious meals.

 - If you do run out of ingredients and energy, look for takeaway food that is still healthy, like a stir-fry with rice and vegetables.